The nekRS Input Files

 Legacy Option (.usr)

-The legacy alternative to user-defined functions in the .udf
+The legacy alternative to user-defined functions in the .udf file is to write

-file based on Nek5000 code internals.
+Fortran routines in a .usr file based on Nek5000 code internals.

 User-Defined Device Functions (.oudf)